 4. Presence of Kidney Stones

 Kidney stones can cause kidney malfunction.
 If they are small in size, they are harmless.
 But the larger ones can move into the urinary tract and cause blockage, leading to complications.
 Kidney stones are caused by the buildup of certain minerals in the body in the absence of enough fluid to pass them out through the urine.
 They are a common problem in those who don’t drink enough water.
+Also read, common symptoms and warning signs of kidney stones.

 5. Kidney Infection

 Sometimes, urinary tract infections can lead to kidney infections.
-Common symptoms of kidney infection include vomiting, pain the lower back or sides, and fever.
-Women tend to suffer from these kinds of infections due to their susceptibility towards UTIs and it leads to poor kidney function and can cause permanent kidney damage.
+Common symptoms of a kidney infection include vomiting, pain the lower back or sides, and fever.
+Women tend to suffer from these kinds of infections due to their susceptibility towards UTIs, and it leads to poor kidney function and can cause permanent kidney damage.

 6. Swelling in the Body